-Infrastructure construction projects includes bridges, power and energy infrastructures, roads, railways, airports, water infrastructures and dams, waste management plants and other development projects.
-Infrastructure projects have a long life cycle, which includes the phase of maintenance and operation.
-The projects deals with significant organisational issues, resource management issues, technological and financial issues.
-Environmental variables, such as macroeconomic conditions or political considerations in the nation, can have a significant impact on such initiatives.
-Because of all of these factors, the project's risk and opportunity are crucial and must be recognised and examined before any choice is made.
-The key topic areas that govern GCRS's activities are as follows:
+Multi infrastructure risk analysis incorporates the identification and assessment of infrastructure related risk from bridges, electricity and energy infrastructure, highways, trains, airports, water infrastructure and dams, waste management plants, and other development projects.
+Infrastructure projects have a long lifespan, which includes the maintenance and operating phases.
+As such these projects address important organisational, resource management, technological, and budgetary concerns.
+Environmental factors, such as macroeconomic conditions or national political considerations, can have a big impact on such activities.
+Because of all of these considerations, the project's risk and opportunity must be identified and evaluated before any decision is made.
+The following are the major themes that guide GCRS's activities:

 To allow the incorporation of catastrophe and climate resilience principles in all infrastructure projects, governance and regulatory mechanisms must be developed.
 Infrastructure investment, growth, sustainability, resilience, and inclusion are all driven by governance quality.
 GCRS will identify risk governance aspects that increase infrastructure resilience.
 It will look at new ideas and techniques for bridging the information, policy, and fiscal gaps that exist at different levels of government.
 It will determine the best incentive mechanisms and regulatory measures for increasing demand for disaster-resistant infrastructure.
 GCRS will take advantage of possibilities to collaborate with the business sector on disaster-resilient infrastructure.